giacomoorsini/Cell_types_classification_with_ML_from_single-cell_sequencing/README.md

 - Conclusion

 # Introduction
-The project hereby presented aims to show how two different machine learning models perform on the same (rather simple) biological task.
+The project hereby presented was made for the final exam of the Advanced Machine Learning course.
+The goal was to implement machine learning models in biological tasks.
 The aims were met, and the project, stored in `AML_LTM_GO.ipynb`, has been positively valued with a grade of 30L.
 In this READ.ME, some of the instructions and the logic behind the steps are reported, while all the scripts can be found in the `AML_LTM_GO.ipynb`.

 - Le H, Peng B, Uy J, Carrillo D, Zhang Y, Aevermann BD, et al. (2022) Machine learning for cell type classification from single nucleus RNA sequencing data.
 PLoS ONE 17(9): e0275070. https://doi.org/10.1371/journal.pone.0275070
 - The Tabula Muris Consortium.
 Overall coordination.
 Logistical coordination. et al. Single-cell transcriptomics of 20 mouse organs creates a Tabula Muris.
 Nature 562, 367–372 (2018). https://doi.org/10.1038/s41586-018-0590-4
 - Advanced Machine Learning course notes by Professor Daniele Bonacorsi
 - Keras, Sci-kit learn and Tensorflow information sheets.

+# Aim of the project
+In this project, the performance of two different machine learning methods was evaluated on the same biological task: recognizing cell types in RNA single-cell sequencing data.
+The machine learning models we used have been Random Forests and Multilayer Perceptrons (MLP).

+The cell type recognition task has been carried out on the heart tissue of Mus Musculus (mouse); the cells that compose this tissue are fibroblast, endothelial cell, leukocyte, myofibroblast cell, endocardial cell, cardiac muscle cell, and smooth muscle cell.
+Moreover, the data used all come from FACS-based full-length transcript analysis.

+After preprocessing, different dimensionality reduction/visualization methods (PCA, t-SNE and UMAP) were used, resulting in a total of 4 datasets, which have been used to train the models.
+For these 4 datasets, both the Random Forest and the MLP have been run with a cross-validation approach to tune different hyperparameters and select the best ones.
+The best models from the two machine learning methods have been compared.

 # The Data
 ## Single-cell sequencing